Gangland killing of Noel Kirwan caught on high quality CCTV

 Sources said officers are investigating whether Kirwan had been involved in a row with an older associate of an “out-of-control” thug from Dublin’s south inner city, who is a member of the Kinahan cartel.

-The Herald previously revealed that gardai were investigating if Kirwan was shot dead after trying to mediate in a dispute between the Kinahan cartel and their own mob banker.
+The Herald previously revealed that gardai were investigating if Kirwan was shot dead after trying to mediate in a dispute between the Kinahan cartel and a business man.

 Kirwan attempted to prevent the cartel from carrying out an attack on the gangland banker, who also works for the Hutch mob.